homuler/MediaPipeUnityPlugin/README.md

 ## TODO
 - [ ] Prepare API Documents
+- [ ] Implement cross-platform APIs to send images to MediaPipe
 - [ ] use CVPixelBuffer on iOS
 - [ ] Box Tracking (on CPU/GPU)
 - [ ] Instant Motion Tracking